 - Educate yourself by signing up for email action alerts and news from HSI.
 Share emails with friends.

 - “Like” HSI on Facebook and follow us on Twitter, Instagram and LinkedIn.

 - Eat with conscience.
 Practice the 3 Rs of eating.
 Reduce your consumption of meat and other animal-based foods, refine your diet by avoiding animal products derived from factory farming, and replace meat and other animal-based foods with plant-based options.

 - Add an HSI video to your website, blog, or social networking page.

 - Adopt a friend for life from a local animal shelter or foster an animal waiting for a permanent home.
-Search World Animal Net’s directory and choose “Pet Adoption” or “Foster Homes” under “Select Focus or Activity.”
+Search the World Federation for Animals directory and choose “Pet Adoption” under “Select Focus or Activity.”
 If you live in the U.S., search The Shelter Pet Project.

 - Be a responsible pet owner.
 Have your pet spayed or neutered to prevent unwanted births.
 Put a collar and visible identification on your dogs and cats and encourage others to do the same.
 And keep your cats safe indoors.

 - Pledge to be cruelty-free and only purchase cosmetics that are certified to be non-animal-tested.